joaoopiress/joaoopiress/README.md

 Welcome to my GitHub portfolio.
 I am a Master’s student in Data Science and Engineering at Instituto Superior Técnico (IST) with a strong background in Theoretical Physics and Mathematics.

 This profile serves as a living portfolio of my work in Data Science, highlighting a range of projects that transform raw data into valuable information.
 With a strong focus on the Finance sector, I employ Python, R, and SQL to build comprehensive pipelines from initial data engineering and signal denoising to the deployment of optimized Deep Learning models.
-My repositories reflect a passion for applying quantitative methods to solve complex, real-world challenges.
+My repositories reflect a passion to solve real-world challenges.

 Feel free to explore my repositories!